pkmollman/godot-udim-material-addon/README.md

 This addon tries to replicate most of the provided options from the StandardMaterial3D resource.
 Much of the options are still being tested and built.
 If you have need of a particular material feature, please create an issue.

-UDIMShaderMaterial only supportes up through UDIM tile id 1030.
+UDIMShaderMaterial only supports up through UDIM tile id 1030.
 This can expand in the future.
 Keep in mind however that low end platforms like web or mobile (basically anything not using the Vulkan renderer) only support up to 12-32 textures to a shader.